Skip to main content

 Quickstart

 This page walks through configuring, composing, and deploying a full-stack serverless application using IPA skills.
-By the end, you will have a React frontend served via CloudFront, a FastAPI backend on Lambda, DynamoDB tables, Cognito authentication, and an ECR container registry — all deployed to your AWS account.
+By the end, you will have a React frontend served via CloudFront, a FastAPI backend on Lambda with SQS for background processing, DynamoDB tables, Cognito authentication, and an ECR container registry — all deployed to your AWS account.

 Before You Start